Marysia Dobrzanska Reeves

 “I love sunglasses.
 My old Céline pair – from [British designer] Phoebe Philo’s tenure at the house – is still among my favourites.
 I also adore everything by the Australian designer Lucy Folk, whose sunglasses are made in Italy.
 We carry them, as well as her jewellery and hair accessories, in our flagship store and online.”

-“I am very excited about the crochet pieces in the Spring 2020 collection, which combine handwoven details with refined fringing.
+“I am very excited about the pieces in the Resort 2022 collection, which combine handwoven details with refined fringing.
 They’re totally new for us and perfect for the roof deck.
 My family spends a lot of time up there, as we don’t have a yard.
 The hot tub makes it even more special.
 I’m generally not a fan of hot tubs, but this one is all metal and sleek – an instant escape that we couldn’t pass up.”

 “I earned a degree in exercise physiology before studying fashion, so designing swimwear came easily to me.
 It’s a fun challenge – figuring out how to maximise movement and lightness while flattering the person wearing it.
 A deep understanding of the body is also essential when designing resort wear, which I enjoy just as much.”